lukaszbudnik/migrator/README.md

 ./setup.sh
 ```

-Migrator supports the following Go versions: 1.8, 1.9, 1.10, 1.11, and tip (all built on Travis).
+Migrator supports the following Go versions: 1.8, 1.9, 1.10, and 1.11 (all built on Travis).

 # Contributing, code style, running unit & integration tests